jesinkjoy/house-price-forecasting/README.md

 # 🏠 House Price Forecasting in Connecticut

 This project analyzes and forecasts the quarterly House Price Index (HPI) in Connecticut using multiple time series models.
-It was completed as part of the **SCMA669 – Forecasting Methods** course at VCU.

 ---